kurianbenoy/kurianbenoy-website/_posts/2020-10-13-MyVSCODE_setup.md

 - YAML
 - Anaconda extension pack(cause I now use conda as my package manager)

-I always love to have my line highlighted with settings change:
+I always love to have my line highlighted with the below settings change:

 ```
     "workbench.colorCustomizations": {